 What is Prediabetes?

 Prediabetes is a condition where people have higher than normal blood glucose levels, but not yet high enough to be diagnosed with diabetes.
 People with prediabetes are at high risk of developing diabetes.
 In Michigan, it is estimated over 2.6 million adults have prediabetes.
-If you have diabetes, learn more about preventing it by signing up for the National Diabetes Education Program.
+If you have prediabetes, learn more about preventing type 2 diabetes by signing up for the Diabetes Prevention Program.

 One in 12 U.S. adults has been diagnosed with diabetes (closer to one in 11 in Michigan).
 At the current rate of growth, one in four U.S. adults will be diagnosed with diabetes by 2050.
 As much as 80 percent of the growth in diabetes can be attributed to the rise in obesity.
 Obesity, in turn, is influenced by factors such as increased consumption of calories and decreased opportunities for physical activity.
 Some races and ethnicities are disproportionately affected by diabetes.
 African Americans, Hispanics, American Indians, Asian and Pacific Islanders, and Arab Americans all have higher prevalence of type 2 diabetes compared to White, non-Hispanics.

 Find out more about participating in the African American Women's Health Initiative.
 If you live in Inkster or Flint, are an African American woman, are at least 18, and either have diabetes or is at risk, you can receive gift cards for participating.

 The latest statistics, developed by the Michigan Department of Community Health’s Diabetes Prevention and Control Program (DPCP), show the following:

 - Diabetes affects 25.8 million Americans (8.3% of the population) and an estimated 1.65 million Michigan citizens.